 \section{Related work}

-Ordering of betweenness centrality can find several applications in various real-world scenarios.
-To the best of our knowledge, it is the first work which considers and motivates the study on the betweenness ordering of two nodes.
-Most of the studies done so far consider only computation of betweenness scores or ranking all the nodes based on their betweenness score.
-We discuss in brief about few of the computation algorithms.
-All the exact computation algorithms are based on either single source shortest path (SSSP) computation algorithms from all sources or all pair shortest path computation algorithms.
-The most trivial algorithm is a modified version of the Floyd-Warshall's APSP algorithm \cite{Floyd,Warshall} to compute the betweenness scores for all nodes \cite{Free77}.
-But this takes O($n^3$) time where $n$ is the number of nodes.
-In year 2001, Brandes \cite{Brandes:2001} introduced an algorithm based on Dijkstra' algorithm \cite{Dijkstra} which computes the exact betweenness score of all nodes in unweighted graphs in O($mn$) time, where $m$ is the number of edges.
+The ordering of nodes in a network based on betweenness centrality can find several applications in various real-world scenarios.
+To the best of our knowledge, it is the first work which considers and motivates the study on the betweenness-ordering of two nodes.
+Most of the studies done so far consider either computation of betweenness scores or ranking all the nodes based on their betweenness score.
+We summarize few of such algorithms in brief.
+Most of the exact algorithms for betweenness calculation are based on either single source shortest path (SSSP) computation algorithms from all sources or all pair shortest path computation algorithms.
+The most trivial algorithm is a modified version of the Floyd-Warshall's APSP algorithm \cite{Floyd,Warshall} to compute the betweenness scores for all nodes \cite{Free77}, but this takes O($n^3$) time where $n$ is the number of nodes.
+In the year 2001, Brandes \cite{Brandes:2001} introduced an algorithm based on Dijkstra' algorithm \cite{Dijkstra} which computes the exact betweenness score of all nodes in unweighted graphs in O($mn$) time, where $m$ is the number of edges.